-A: Deco switching from Wi-Fi backhaul to Ethernet backhaul may create a short loop in the network for 1~2s, if your switch supports loop detection, it may block the port used by Deco.
-Please turn off the loop detection function of your switch, reboot your switch and try again.
+A: Deco switching from Wi-Fi backhaul to Ethernet backhaul may create a short loop in the network for 1~2s.
+If your switch supports loop detection, it may block the port used by Deco.
+Please turn off the loop detection function on your switch, then reboot your switch and try again.

-B: Contact the switch's technical support to confirm if the switch has loop detection enabled by default, or if the switch has a hardware problem.
+B: Contact the switch's technical support to confirm if it has loop detection enabled by default or if it has a hardware problem.

 Q6.
 What can I do if the Deco units become unstable once they're connected via a switch?

 1.Try a different port on the Deco/Switch.
 On the main Deco, one port should connect to the modem/router to get internet, another port can be used for Ethernet backhaul.
 You can swap the Internet port and the Ethernet backhaul port for a try.

 2.Try a different Ethernet cable.

 3.Please try connecting two Deco units directly by using one Ethernet cable, bypassing the switch.
 If the Deco units become stable.
 It's probably that you're using a switch that does not forward specific multicast packets.